Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Deep-Q Learning based Collaborative Decentralized Differentially Private SGD

-Reinforcement learning based methods are commonly used to solve such MDP problems in practice due to the following two advantages: reinforcement learning methods do not require prior knowledge of the underlying system dynamics and the designer is free to choose reward metrics that best match the desired controller performance \cite{ruvolo2009optimization}.
-There have been some works that employ reinforcement learning as the controller of optimization algorithms.
-For example, \cite{ruvolo2009optimization} uses reinforcement learning to control the damping parameter in the Levenberg-Marquardt algorithm (LMA) and \cite{daniel2016learning} uses reinforcement learning to determine the step size of neural network training.
-Inspired by the success of reinforcement learning methods in the above applications as well as the success of deep Q-networks in ATARI and Go games \cite{mnih2015human}, a deep-Q network is adopted to control the behavior (i.e., updating the local model or the global model) of the nodes in this work.\footnote{The deep-Q based method proposed in this work is only our first attempt to explore the possibility of using reinforcement learning to work as a controller to guide the learning process of the collaborative nodes.
-The optimization of the controller remains an interesting future work.}
+In this section, a deep-Q learning based collaborative training scheme is proposed.
+More specifically, the model learning process is modeled as a Markov Decision Process (MDP) \cite{puterman2014markov}, in which the collaborative nodes are the agents, the current local models and the loss are the states, and the action for each node is whether updating the global model or not.
+Reinforcement learning (RL) based methods are commonly used to solve such MDP problems in practice due to two advantages: 1) RL methods do not require prior knowledge of the underlying system dynamics, and 2) the designer is free to choose reward metrics that best match the desired controller performance \cite{ruvolo2009optimization}.
+There have been some works that employ RL as the controller of optimization algorithms.
+For example, \cite{daniel2016learning} uses RL to determine the step size of neural network training.
+Inspired by the success of deep RL methods \cite{mnih2015human}, a deep-Q network is adopted to control the behavior (i.e., updating the local model or the global model) of the nodes.\footnote{\textcolor{black}{The deep-Q based method proposed in this work is only our first attempt to explore the possibility of using RL to work as a controller to guide the learning process of the collaborative nodes.
+The optimization of the controller remains an interesting future work.}}